 Mertens’ Water Monitor

 The introduced Cane Toad is a major threat to the Mertens’ Water Monitor, as they compete for food sources.
-Monitors also eat Cane Toads and die when they ingest the toxins in the toad’s skin.
+Monitors also eat Cane Toads, but can die when they ingest the toxins in the toad’s skin.